 During the Vivo V15 review, I found out that the display of the phone is quite great.
 For those who love to watch movies, the display is bright and vivid enough to be used both outdoors and indoors without cringing.

-The side and top bezels are slim and pushed to their limits, but the chin is quite noticeable but not to the extent where it starts to hinder your view or starts looking ugly.
+The side and top bezels are slim and pushed to their limits, but the chin is quite noticeable, not to the extent where it starts to hinder your view or starts looking ugly.

 Don’t get me wrong here; the display quality and color saturation are all well and balanced.
-It also does not incline on the cooler side as we have seen in Huawei phones like the Y7 Prime 2019.
+It also does not incline on the cooler side, as we have seen in Huawei phones like the Y7 Prime 2019.

-The software is the part where almost all the Chinese phone fall flat on their back.
-Be it Xiaomi, Vivo, Oppo or Huawei, all the manufacturers try to stuff up their devices with unnecessary software and unwanted apps, and that’s exactly what happened with the Vivo V15.
+The software is the part where almost all the Chinese phones fall flat on their back.
+Be it Xiaomi, Vivo, Oppo, or Huawei, all the manufacturers try to stuff up their devices with unnecessary software and unwanted apps, and that’s precisely what happened with the Vivo V15.

 It just feels like an unfitting blend of Android and iOS.
-You’d normally swipe down for quick settings, but not here!
-You have to swipe up for control center like in iOS.
+You’d typically swipe down for quick settings, but not here!
+You have to swipe up for the control center like in iOS.
 However, you still have to swipe down for notifications in the status bar.

 The bike mode is still there, which auto rejects your calls when you are riding a bike and assesses your speed before you answer the call so you can only answer when you stop the bike.
 It also mutes your notifications so you can focus more on riding.

 To be fair, Vivo V15 did not shine brightly on the performance mantle.
 Though it was decent enough for a mid-range, we have seen better performance in a lower-priced phone like the Honor Play.

-It packs a Helio P70 chipset paired with 6GB RAM.
-Helio P70 is known for its power-efficient performance but sadly, neither did I witness a mind-blowing gaming performance, nor did I experience any efficient power management.
+It packs an Helio P70 chipset paired with 6GB RAM.
+Helio P70 is known for its power-efficient performance, but sadly, neither did I witness a mind-blowing gaming performance, nor did I experience any efficient power management.
 Maybe this was the result of the poor OS optimizations.
 The device scored at par with the much cheaper Realme 2 Pro in the benchmarks.
 Here are the results

-When switching from playing a game to my Instagram, the Instagram app froze and the game sound stuck in the background.
-This happened 2 times in a single hour.
-Other than that I also experienced sudden app crash one time.
+When switching from playing a game to my Instagram, the Instagram app froze, and the game sound stuck in the background.
+This happened two times in a single hour.
+Other than that, I also experienced a sudden app crash one time.

-For the moderate users out there, this phone might just be what you are looking for but the same cannot be said about heavy users.
+For the moderate users out there, this phone might be what you are looking for, but the same cannot be said about heavy users.

-Although the gaming performance is at the most, just ok, you will still notice frame drops in heavy games like Asphalt 9 and just after a 10-minute session of gaming, you can notice the phone heating to the extent where you can feel it even with the protective cover snapped on.
+Although the gaming performance is at the most, just ok, you will still notice frame drops in heavy games like Asphalt 9, and only after a 10-minute session of gaming, you can notice the phone heating to the extent where you can feel it even with the protective cover snapped on.

-The update that we received during our Vivo V15 review, although claimed to improve the performance of the phone but we did not experience any significant change in the behavior of the device.
-The sound quality on the phone is pretty loud, however, it seems muffled and lacks clarity.
+The update that we received during our Vivo V15 review, although claimed to improve the performance of the phone, we did not experience any significant change in the behavior of the device.
+The sound quality on the phone is pretty loud; however, it seems muffled and lacks clarity.

 The device packs a massive 4000mAh battery but faces the same issue as performance.
 The optimization is poor and battery which results in the device eating the battery up like crazy.

 During the heavy usage part, the battery consumption rose to 20% in one hour, and the disappointing part is that it does not provide a great performance either.

 Vivo has stuffed up a triple camera setup on the V15.
-On the back, you can find a 24 MP main lens with f/1.8 aperture, an 8 MP ultra wide angle lens with 13mm focal length and a 5 MP depth sensor for better portrait shots.
+On the back, you can find a 24 MP primary lens with f/1.8 aperture, an 8 MP ultra-wide-angle lens with 13mm focal length, and a 5 MP depth sensor for better portrait shots.